xiix0/scam/README.md

-Too much is just enough.
+Always do right.
+This will gratify some people and astonish the rest.
-		-- Mark Twain, on whiskey
+		-- Mark Twain